aseedb/CryoVesNet-Manuscript/manuscript.md

 The Radial profile refinement and final outlier removal steps led to a Dice coefficients of 0.86±0.05, 0.83±0.05, and 0.79±0.09, respectively.

 In addition to the Dice metric, which is a voxel-wise evaluation, we performed a vesicle-wise  evaluation.
-Namely, we quantified vesicle diameter deviation, and center residual(Figure @fig:dice-improv, Table @tbl:train-tomograms, Table @tbl:test-tomograms, and Table @tbl:neuron-tomograms}.
+Namely, we quantified vesicle diameter deviation, and center residual (Figure @fig:dice-improv, Table @tbl:train-tomograms, Table @tbl:test-tomograms, and Table @tbl:neuron-tomograms).
 Results show that our method transfers well across datasets even without fine-tuning which shows robustness and generalization.